naatebarber/jeanjacket/manifold/src/arch/substrates/blame_graph/README.md

 Keep the long term blame on Manifold, and have the signals modify it upon a loss step.
 This will contribute to the instant loss associated with one forward pass.

+TODO
+ - if an op is pegged at max (with sticky turns enabled), and blame tells it to go higher, distribute it's blame elsewhere.
+ - signal recycling? send that motherfucker back through.
+ - manifold-managed blame for long-term decision making. huge for RL and strategy.